machine learning models

 1. Feature Engineering

-Figure different features that can aid the model in learning patterns from the data.
+Figure out different features that can aid the model in learning patterns from the data.

 1. Data Splitting